Thomas Jefferson National Accelerator Facility - A DEPARTMENT OF ENERGY FACILITY

 BEAMS supports Newport News inner-city public school students as they progress from sixth through eighth grade.
 Nearly 1,500 students and their teachers visit JLab between two and five days each school year to participate in science and math activities conducted by JLab scientists, engineers, technicians and administrators.
 Volunteers spend about 75 minutes in a BEAMS classroom (VARC 72A & 72B), either leading an activity or assisting the students as they carry out an activity.

-The next round of BEAMS visits begin in February.
-Usually two classes of students attend at a time and participate in two to four separate activities during each day-long visit.
-Volunteers lead or assist with the following activities:
+The latest round of BEAMS visits began in February and will run through May.
+Usually two classes attend at a time and participate in two to four separate activities during each day-long visit.
+Volunteers are needed to lead or help with the following activities:

 • Go-Far Cars: Determine how the height of an inclined ramp (potential energy) impacts the distance a model car travels.